jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

 .. note::

     CUDA is an API that allows software to utilize NVIDIA GPUs for accelerated computing.
-This is essential for deep learning because GPUs process tasks much faster than CPUs.
+This is essential for deep learning because GPUs process certain calculations much faster than CPUs.
     Since TACC machines have NVIDIA GPUs, we must use a CUDA-enabled PyTorch image to fully leverage GPU acceleration.

 **Step 6.
 Run code on GPU**

 Finally, we can execute the multigpu training script within our Pytorch container.
-It is important to note in the command below that apptainer **fully** supports GPU utilization by exposing devices at runtime with the ``--nv`` flag.
-It is critical to use this flag to access the GPU.
+It is important to note in the command below that apptainer will only recognize the presence of a GPU by passing the apptainer command the ``--nv`` flag.

 ::